Matt Jefferies

 Walter Matthew Jefferies (August 12, 1921 – July 21, 2003) was an American aviation and mechanical artist, set designer, and writer.
-He is best known for his work on the original Star Trek television series, where he designed many of the sets and props, including the original Starship Enterprise, and the bridge and sick bay.
+He is best known for his work on the original Star Trek television series, where he designed many of the sets and props, including the original Starship Enterprise, including its bridge and sickbay.

 Early life

 Jefferies was born in Lebanon, Pennsylvania.
 He had three brothers, John, Richard and Philip, the latter two of whom would become production designers.
 Their father was chief engineer at a power plant in Virginia.
 Matt's younger brother John worked with him as his chief draftsman.

 He served in Europe in World War II, was inside of B-17, B-24, B-25 bombers and had four years as a flight test engineer.